digital-carrot-app/website/content/docs/privacy_policy.md

   customer support.
 - We MAY collect some anonymous data pertaining to app usage.
 This will never include any personal information.
-- We will NEVER share or sell your data with third parties such as advertisers and data brokers.
+- We will NEVER share or sell your data with third parties such as advertisers or data brokers.
 - We will follow industry best practices such as end to end encrypt any time that your data is stored on our servers.